shirosaidev/diskover-web/README.md

 # diskover-web

 diskover-web is the file manager and disk analysis web app for [diskover](https://github.com/shirosaidev/diskover).
 It will help you quickly search for files on your storage (using diskover Elasticsearch indices) and files can be tagged for deletion, archival or keeping.
 Custom file tags are also supported.

-A REST API can be used to get or update file tags in diskover indices.
-It was originally designed to help vfx studios manage their data.
+A built-in REST API can also be used to list or update file tags in diskover indices.

+diskover-web was originally designed to help vfx studios manage their data.
 It is written in PHP, [Bootstrap](http://getbootstrap.com/), [jQuery](https://jquery.com/) and [D3.js](https://d3js.org).

 ## Screenshots